pr3d4t0r/ipwhere/README.md

 ## API key required

-The program uses IP2Location for resolving locations.
-They provide a free service, just ask you to register so that they can give you a unique API key.
+The program uses ipstack.io for resolving locations.
+They provide a free service that requires an API key and grants up to 1,000 HTTP requests per calendar month.

 The API key is defined as an environment variable: